In addition to the down payment, you need to budget for the following:

 Covers any future liens caused by former owners.
 Approximately $2.00 per thousand of purchase price.

-Cost of a survey depends on many variables but count on at least $350 per lot and $450 per house.
+Cost of a survey depends on many variables but count on at least $450 or more depending upon location, timeframe and complexity.

 Buyer usually pays for the termite report but the seller is responsible for the cost of any necessary treatment.
 Definitely in the buyer's best interests and always required by the lender.
 Cost starts at $85.